 Step back in history and discover the former convict settlement from the 18th century.
 This World-Heritage landmark is full of unique stories that have helped shape the history site from its convict-filled beginnings to the major attraction it is today.

-Visit Wineglass Bay in Freycinet National Park for a 2-hour round-trip walk that is considered moderate to challenging.
-You'll be rewarded with postcard–perfect views over Wineglass Bay.
-As an alternative, you can opt for an easy 20-minute walk to Cape Tourville or Honeymoon Bay.
+Visit Wineglass Bay in Freycinet National Park for a 2-hour round-trip walk and you'll be rewarded with postcard–perfect views over Wineglass Bay.
+Those looking for something less strenuous can opt for an easy 20-minute walk to Cape Tourville or Honeymoon Bay.

 We recommend staying 5 nights in Tasmania.
 We centered ourselves in Hobart and drove about to explore each day but you could stay 3 nights in Hobart and 2 nights on the east coast in the Freycinet National Park area and visit this fantastic area too.